clearlinux/clear-linux-documentation/source/clear-linux/tutorials/machine-learning/machine-learning.rst

 Run the Jupyter machine learning example code
 *********************************************

-With |CL|, Jupyter, and TensorFlow installed and configured, we can run the example code.
+With |CL|, Jupyter, and TensorFlow installed and configured, you can run the example code.

 #.
 Go to the :file:`($HOME)/Notebooks` directory and start Jupyter with the